evothings/ecraft2learn/arduinobot/README.md

     cd /etc/apt/sources.list.d/
     sudo wget http://repo.mosquitto.org/debian/mosquitto-stretch.list

-Then update apt and install (Select "n" at beginning and it should offer version 1.4.10):
+Then update apt and install mosquitto - select "n" when it first explains the problem, then answer "Y" to the following proposal to use version **1.4.10** instead.:

     sudo apt-get update
     sudo aptitude install mosquitto

+Then run this to see that mosquitto is listening on port 1883:

+    netstat -plnt | grep 1883

 # Arduino IDE
 Arduinobot calls out to the binaries included in the Arduino IDE installation to perform it's work.
 Installing Arduino is easily done by simply downloading and unpacking:

+    cd
     wget https://www.arduino.cc/download.php?f=/arduino-1.8.4-linuxarm.tar.xz
     mv *arduino*xz arduino-1.8.4-linuxarm.tar.xz
     tar xf arduino-1.8.4-linuxarm.tar.xz